oduerr/hsk/hsk5_flashcard_spec.md

 	•	Replay plays the recorded buffer only (no live mic routing).
 	•	Close releases the mic and cancels animation.

-9) Quick diagnostics (to confirm it’s fixed)
+9) Quick diagnostics (to confirm it's fixed)
-	•	While speaking a steady “ma”—the live curve should stabilize near 0 semitones.
+	•	While speaking a steady "ma"—the live curve should stabilize near 0 semitones.
-	•	Speak a Tone 2 (rising) “má” — the curve should tilt upward over ~300–600 ms.
+	•	Speak a Tone 2 (rising) "má" — the curve should tilt upward over ~300–600 ms.
-	•	Speak a Tone 4 (falling) “mà” — the curve should tilt downward clearly.
+	•	Speak a Tone 4 (falling) "mà" — the curve should tilt downward clearly.
 	•	Background noise off, no echo, no live monitoring; replay sounds clean (no doubled audio).

 10) Acceptance checklist for you
 	•	Live curve visibly updates while I speak (no waiting for Stop).
-	•	F0 isn’t jumpy: occasional blips are smoothed; unvoiced parts drop to baseline.
+	•	F0 isn't jumpy: occasional blips are smoothed; unvoiced parts drop to baseline.
 	•	Tone 2 feels rising; Tone 4 feels falling; Tone 3 shows a dip then rise on longer syllables.
 	•	Start/Stop/Replay work; Stop trims leading/trailing silence.
 	•	No feedback/echo during recording.